The Top 3 Roles and Responsibilities of a Personal Trainer

 3. Offer Advice on Nutrition and Lifestyle.

-While it is not your job to prepare meal plans or create them for your client, as that requires a different certification on its own, you can give them valuable expert advice.
+It is not within the responsibilities of a personal trainer to prepare meal plans or create them for your client, as that requires a different certification, however you can give them valuable expert advice.
 Personal trainers have to be fit and healthy themselves, and it’s well known that it requires hard work and effort.
 Therefore, you can advise what diet and habits they should adopt to achieve their goals faster or more efficiently.

 The Bottom Line